Skip to content

 An interview transcription is a written record of an interview.
 It can be done in real-time or by watching and listening to an audio or video recording later and typing it out.
 The transcript will create a written record of the conversation, which can be helpful for later reference.
 Interview transcripts can also be used to create a text-based searchable database.

-Interview transcription can be a valuable tool for anyone who conducts interviews, like law enforcement agencies do, regularly.
-If you want to improve your interview skills or create a written record of an important conversation, transcribing your interviews is a great solution.
+But generally, if you want to improve your interview skills or create a written record of an important conversation, transcribing your interviews is a great solution.

 The Benefits of Interview Transcription